-- You apply to electronic warfare training after your call-up, but before the start of your military service - Application is done online at asiointi.puolustusvoimat.fi under "Hae erikoisjoukkoihin" by 31 January. - You can send the application also on paper, using the form "Application to the Special Forces" (Hakemus erikoisjoukkoihin), which is available from the Regional Offices, or you can print it from puolustusvoimat.filasiointi/lomakkeet.
+- You apply to electronic warfare training after your call-up, but before the start of your military service

+- Application is done via the Defence Forces E-Service at asiointi.puolustusvoimat.fi under "Hae erikoisjoukkoihin" by 31 January.

+- You can send the application also on paper, using the form "Application to the Special Forces" (Hakemus erikoisjoukkoihin), which is available from the Regional Offices, or you can print it from puolustusvoimat. fi/asiointi/lomakkeet .
 Paper applications must arrive on 31 January at the latest at:

+- Armoured Brigade

-Armoured Brigade Electronic Warfare Training Centre P.O.
-Box 5 11311 RIIHIMÄKI
+Electronic Warfare Training Centre

+P.O.
+Box 5

+11311 RIIHIMÄKI